SplatFace: Gaussian Splat Face Reconstruction Leveraging an Optimizable Surface: Related Work

 The pursuit of real-time animatable volumetric avatar systems has been a challenging goal in virtual human research.
 PointAvatar \cite{Zheng2023pointavatar} proposed a deformable point-based representation that achieves efficient training and re-rendering, even in new environments.
-3D Gaussian Splatting \cite{kerbl3Dgaussians} has been quickly embraced by the community to build more efficient and animatable avatar systems \cite{dhamo2023headgas, qian2023gaussianavatars, zhao2024psavatar, xu2023gaussian, chen2023monogaussianavatar}.
-Unfortunately, these methods require hundreds or thousands of multi-view frames of the target subject as input, in order to reconstruct a high fidelity avatar to animate.
-In our work, we focus on dramatically reducing the number of input frames required to accurately reconstruct the subject's face using 3D Gaussian Splatting.
+3D Gaussian Splatting \cite{kerbl3Dgaussians} has been quickly embraced by the community to build more efficient and animatable avatar systems.
+Recent methods \cite{dhamo2023headgas, zhao2024psavatar, xu2023gaussian, chen2023monogaussianavatar, xiang2024flashavatar} utilize monocular video inputs and generate new expressions by leveraging canonical space modeling and deformation prediction.
+GaussianAvatars \cite{qian2023gaussianavatars} takes multi-view video and binds the Gaussians onto mesh triangles, and optimizes the parameters of the Gaussian ellipsoids.
+Unfortunately, these methods require hundreds or thousands of multi-view frames of the target subject as input, in addition to pre-determined 3D geometry before splatting, in order to reconstruct a high fidelity avatar to animate.
+Besides, methods with monocular video as input tend to fail when there are changes in camera viewpoint, often resulting in numerous artifacts.
+In contrast, our work focuses on dramatically reducing the number of input frames to just a few images, enabling the accurate reconstruction of static 3D geometry and reliable rendering with changes in viewpoint.

-Similar to our work, GaussianAvatars \cite{qian2023gaussianavatars} proposes a technique for creating head avatars by constraining 3D Gaussians to a parametric morphable face mesh model.
-However, this is achieved via a binding inheritance strategy where each Gaussian is attached explicitly to the surface and constrained within an associated parent triangle.
-In contrast, our method allows greater flexibility in splat position, but provides more constraint on splat covariance.
-Their work also uses video input with an order of magnitude more input frames than our work, seeking to produce an animatable model.
-Our work focuses on introducing methods suitable when only a few viewpoints are available.